utking/directory_snapshot/README.md

 ### directory_snapshot
-Script for traversing a directory and write its content into a 'dir.lst' file (for NodeJS)
+Script traversing a directory and writing its content into a 'dir.lst' file

 Usage: node index.js <directory_path>